--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Cross the street at Baristo.

-On the corner is the Palm Springs Architecture and Design Center. dedicated to the rich history of architecture in the Palm Springs area.
-The museum’s collection features a wide range of exhibits and displays that explore the evolution of modernist design in Palm Springs.
-In addition to its exhibits, the museum also hosts a variety of educational programs and special events throughout the year.
+On the corner is the Palm Springs Architecture and Design Center.
+It is dedicated to the rich history of architecture in the Palm Springs area.
+The museum’s collection features a wide range of exhibits and displays exploring modernist design evolution in Palm Springs.
+In addition to its exhibits, the museum hosts various educational programs and special events throughout the year.
 From lectures and workshops to walking tours and film screenings, the museum offers something for everyone interested in the history and future of architecture in Palm Springs.

 Palm Springs architecture museum

 Stroll north as if you are heading back to the Palm Springs Art Museum.
-Stop by the Palm Springs Historical Society (check hours as they vary).
-Not only will you learn more about the rich history of Palm Springs, they also offer seasonal walking tours.
+Stop by the Palm Springs Historical Society (check hours, as they vary).
+Not only will you learn more about Palm Springs’s rich history, but they also offer seasonal walking tours.

 Continue North to the Sonny Bono statue.

-Sonny Bono, who was not only a renowned musician and actor but also served as the city’s mayor in the 1980s.
-The statue depicts Sonny Bono in his signature pose, with his arms outstretched and a big smile on his face.
-The Sonny Bono statue holds sentimental value for many residents of Palm Springs, who remember him as a devoted public servant who worked tirelessly to improve the community.
-He founded the Palm Springs International Film Festival, which is one of the most prestigious film festivals in the world.
+Sonny Bono was a renowned musician and actor and served as the city’s mayor in the 1980s.
+The statue depicts him in his signature pose, with his arms outstretched and a big smile.
+The statue holds sentimental value for many residents of Palm Springs, who remember him as a devoted public servant who worked tirelessly to improve the community.
+He founded the Palm Springs International Film Festival, one of the world’s most prestigious film festivals.

 sony_bono